Subagent Configuration Deep Dive

 low | Fast, shallow reasoning | Mechanical tasks: format conversion, simple transforms |

-effort: high on a Haiku model has limited benefit — the model ceiling constrains reasoning quality regardless of budget.
-Match effort to model: high effort is meaningful on Sonnet or Opus, not on Haiku.
+High effort on a Haiku model has limited benefit — the model ceiling constrains reasoning quality regardless of budget.
+Match effort to model: the deep-reasoning levels are meaningful on Sonnet or Opus, not on Haiku.

 tools — Restrict Available Tools